boumex/HonorSpy/README.md

 ### Fork of [kakysha/HonorSpy](https://github.com/kakysha/HonorSpy)

+### V4
+Un-merged additions:
+Added slash command to limit number of players shown in table to a specified value.
+Table functionality was becoming near unusable on Elysium.
+_Removed artificial limitation from previous version.

+### V3
 Un-merged additions:
 * Reports using the private ChatFrame1 instead of the public emote channel
 * Improved reports, notably shows the average Last Checked time of the record pool ("about how outdated is my data?")